12 Kinds of Content You Can Add to Your Picture in Ponga

 We hope this review of a dozen types of content that can be added to Ponga pictures gives you a helpful overview of Ponga in action.
-If you haven’t already, take a moment to explore the Ponga picture shared from the Ponga.com/explore page.
-Every Ponga picture is private.
-If you ask for an invitation on that page, we’ll be delighted to invite you.
+If you'd like to explore this picture as our guest, just ask for an invitation in the Live Chat at ponga.com.
+We’ll be delighted to invite you.
 Just let us know in the form.

 Ponga creates a wonderful way to explore history, explore stories, and really explore ourselves and our community.
 We’d love to hear from you if you’ve discovered something especially useful and fun.
 We hold regular webinars and workshops with our members, their guests, and the Ponga-curious.